How to configure, manage and validate access tokens

 DPoP

-The DPoP access token type is intended for browser based clients (SPAs) which require security on par with mTLS, to address the lack of a standard JavaScript API in browsers for making HTTPS calls with a client certificate for mutual TLS.
+The DPoP access token type was originally intended for browser-based clients (SPAs) which require sender-constrained tokens, because browsers do not provide a standard JavaScript API for making HTTPS requests with client certificates, mTLS cannot be used.

-An OAuth client can request a DPoP access token by including a
+A client can request a DPoP access token by including a proof-of-possession

-You can find more information in our blog post
+request.
+You can find more in the blog

 1.3 Encoding